danwells96/ARISES/ARISES/Display/BifocalBreakdown.md

   * Dates changes accordingly with swipes and plots changes accordingly.
   * Changes of dates gets passed in to update chart.

-Modifications are made on top of an iOS chart library which can be found here: https://github.com/i-schuetz/SwiftCharts.git

-* Layers: xAxisLayer, yAxisLayer, yHighAxes, guidelinesLayer, pointslineLayer, prediction, chartPointsCircleLayer

-**xAxisLayer** conatins x-axis model and x-axis label settings.
-It displays time in a day with an interval of 6 hours thus 4 dividers.

-**yAxisLayer** conatins glucose axis model and label settings.
-The axis ranges from 0 to 20 (mM/L) with an interval of 4.

-**yHighAxes** contains an invisible carbs axis on the right side of chart.
-Meals popups are plotted based on carbs axis and shares the same x-axis with glucose points.

-**guidelinesLayer** provides dotted grid lines on graph

-**pointslineLayer** draws glucose curve on graph in a solid blue line

-**prediction** predicts patient's glucose in the next half an hour (now only tested with fixed data points)

-**chartPointsCircleLayer** is where popups are set up.
-It has a touchHandler to deal with touch events which is to print a message based on the points being tapped.

-The touchHandler detects where the finger tapped on the screen and compares the x-position of the touch with x coordinates of popups it stored.
-If they match or close to a certain degree the infoBubble is enabled which prints a message to user.
-If touches happens outside screen frame it returns the edge cases.
-#### Functions below this line
----

 [[1]](https://www.niddk.nih.gov/health-information/diabetes/overview/preventing-problems/low-blood-glucose-hypoglycemia):"Hypoglycemia".
 National Institute of Diabetes and Digestive and Kidney Diseases.
 October 2008.
 Archived from the original on 1 July 2015.
 Retrieved 28 June 2015.